wp-fail2ban/docs/defines/constants/WP_FAIL2BAN_SITE_HEALTH_SKIP_FILTERS.rst

 WP_FAIL2BAN_SITE_HEALTH_SKIP_FILTERS
 ------------------------------------

-.. rubric:: Ignore filter files during Health Check.
+.. rubric:: Skip filter file checks in Site Health.
+.. include:: default-disabled.rst

 .. versionadded:: 5.0.0

-.. include:: default-disabled.rst
 ----

-*WPf2b* uses the WordPress Site Heath tool to check for :ref:`obsolete<configuration__fail2ban__updating>` and :ref:`modified<configuration__fail2ban__custom-filters>` filter files.

-However, this test will not work with many server configurations, e.g. if PHP is using ``chroot``.
-In that case you should disable these checks to give you cleaner output from the Site Health tool (they're otherwise harmless).

-In ``wp-config.php``:
+Disables the Site Health tool's checks of fail2ban filter files.
+This setting is required if PHP is running in a chroot environment where it cannot access the fail2ban configuration files.

+It can also be useful if you maintain your own filter files and don't want warnings about differences from the standard files.

 .. code-block:: php

-   /*
+   :caption: Example: Skip filter checks

+   /**
-    * Ignore filter files during Health Check.
+    * Skip filter file checks
     */
    define('WP_FAIL2BAN_SITE_HEALTH_SKIP_FILTERS', true);

 .. warning::
-  **It is your responsibility to ensure your filters are kept current.**
+   It is your responsibility to ensure your filters are kept current.